gpuwangge/LuminError/README.md

 SDL3 handles cross-platform windows, events, and input, while SDL3_ttf is used for rendering HUD elements, debug information, and in-game text.

-LuminError(R) is a Vulkan rendering framework that is still being built out over time.
+LuminError is a Vulkan rendering framework that is still being built out over time.
 It can be used to study ray tracing, debug rendering pipelines, extend material systems, or gradually build a world that currently consists of little more than geometry, lights, and log output.

 <img src="https://github.com/gpuwangge/LuminError/blob/main/images/LuminErrorArch.png" alt="alt text">

-本项目提供测试案例(example/)，每个测试案例都含有独立的游戏框架：

 This project provides a large collection of test cases under example/.
 Each test case contains an independent game framework: